frankandoak/rabbitmq-service-provider/README.md

-# RabbitMq Service Provider for Silex #
+# RabbitMq Service Provider for Silex 2.x#

+**NOTE** If you need support for Silex 1.x, consider using master branch instead.

 ## About ##

-This Silex service provider incorporates the awesome [RabbitMqBundle](http://github.com/videlalvaro/RabbitMqBundle) into your Silex Application.
-Installing this bundle created by [Alvaro Videla](https://twitter.com/old_sound) you can use [RabbitMQ](http://www.rabbitmq.com/) messaging features in your application, using the [php-amqplib](http://github.com/videlalvaro/php-amqplib) library.
+This Silex service provider incorporates the awesome [RabbitMqBundle](https://github.com/php-amqplib/RabbitMqBundle) into your Silex Application.
+Installing this bundle you can use [RabbitMQ](http://www.rabbitmq.com/) messaging features in your application, using the [php-amqplib](http://github.com/php-amqplib/php-amqplib) library.

 After installing this service provider, sending messages from a controller would be something like